ewels/ngi_visualizations/README.md

 `--genome-feature`, `-t` | `feature_type` | Default: `exon`.
 Type of feature to inspect within GTF file.
 `--num-lines`, `-n` | `num_lines` | Default: 10 million.
 Number of lines to read from aligned BAM file.
 `--quiet`, `-q` | `quiet` | Default: off.
 Prevents status messages being printed to stderr.

+### Dependencies

+The script is written in Python and is run on the command line.
+The following Python libraries are required:

+* HTSeq
+* matplotlib
+* numpy
+* argparse
+* collections (defaultdict)
+* os
+* sys